Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 <br/>

-For more information, see the "Large Data Sets and 64-bit Excel" section of  [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).
+For more information, see the "Large Data Sets and 64-bit Excel" section in [Excel Performance: Performance and Limit Improvements](excel-performance-and-limit-improvements.md).

 ### Measuring calculation time

 To make workbooks calculate faster, you must be able to accurately measure calculation time.
 You need a timer that is faster and more accurate than the VBA **Time** function.
 The **MICROTIMER()** function shown in the following code example uses Windows API calls to the system high-resolution timer.
 It can measure time intervals down to small numbers of microseconds.
 Be aware that because Windows is a multitasking operating system, and because the second time that you calculate something, it may be faster than the first time, the times that you get usually do not repeat exactly.
-To achieve the best accuracy, time calculation tasks several times and average the results.
+To achieve the best accuracy, time calculation tasks repeat several times and average the results.

-For more information about how the Visual Basic Editor can significantly affect VBA user-defined function performance, see the Faster VBA User-Defined Functions section in  [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).
+For more information about how the Visual Basic Editor can significantly affect VBA user-defined function performance, see the "Faster VBA User-Defined Functions" section in [Excel Performance: Tips for Optimizing Performance Obstructions](excel-tips-for-optimizing-performance-obstructions.md).

 ```
 Private Declare Function getFrequency Lib "kernel32" _